NoamFav/frisian-draught/README.md

 mvn clean package -Djpackage.type=rpm
 ```

-This will prompt you to move the app to the Applications folder on macOS or install it on Windows.
+This will prompt you to move the app to the Applications' folder on macOS or install it on Windows.
 You can then run the game as a standalone application.
 Note that the save files are stored in the user's home directory under the `FrisianDraughtsExports` folder.

 ### Using Maven